AzimsTech/Youtube-dl-guide/README.md

 youtube-dl https://www.youtube.com/watch?v=dKmzyj-ovkg
 ~~~

-Youtube-dl will start download the video from the link you provide at the ==best quality available==.
+Youtube-dl will start download the video from the link you provide at the **best quality available**.

 ### Selecting a different video quality
 In addition to downloading the highest quality, you can show all available video formats by typing this command: